michaelpj/octopress/source/_posts/2012-12-29-covariance-and-contravariance-in-scala.markdown

 [^po]: Crucially, we can use the relation to give us our arrows because it's transitive, and hence composition will work properly.

 Now some type constructors on this category still look like functors.
 They map objects to other objects, and if one of those objects is a subtype of the other, then they may or may not impose a relationship between the mapped objects.
-[Really need diagram here]

 This is where the Scala type annotations come in.
 When we declare ```List[A+]```, we are saying that ```List``` is covariant in the parameter ```A```.[^parameters] What that means is that it takes a type, say ```Parent```, to a new type ```List[Parent]```, and if ```Child``` is a subtype of ```Parent```, then ```List[Child]``` will be a subtype of ```List[Parent]```.
 If we'd declared ```List``` to be _contravariant_ (```List[-A]```), then ```List[Child]``` would be a _supertype_ of ```List[Parent]```.